How the HSC works: Understanding New South Wales' Year 12 ATAR System

 So, looking at Ally, Bella and Cassie again, their raw marks would turn into:

 Ally came first in the internal so her internal mark is what the person who came first in the external exam got, Bella, came second so gets the second-best mark and so on.
-Remember: this is only for your internal 50%, you still keep your exam mark to make up the other 50%.
+Remember: this is only for your internal 50%, you still keep your external exam mark to make up the other 50%.
 So the girls would end up with these final marks for the course:

-The ATAR
+🏆 The ATAR

 First and foremost, 2 units of English count towards your ATAR.
 Regardless of how well or how bad, even if it’s your worst subject and you have done 12 units … it’s going to count.
 But these are your 2 best units of English, so if you do Extension 1 and mess up your advanced exam, extension 1 will count and half your advanced will count.

-If we take this made-up student as an example:
+Let us take this made-up student as an example:

+The units that will be counted will be 1 unit of English Extension, 1 unit of English Advanced, and 8 best units.
 At face value, it looks like chemistry isn’t going to count.
 But this is where scaling comes in.
 Chemistry is a harder course, so it’s known to be ‘high scaling’, meaning if you do well in it, it will boost your ATAR.
 Legal Studies is an easier course so even though they did well chemistry might count instead.

 In Conclusion...

-The HSC system can be quite complex, and understanding what's going on can be very daunting for new students and parents.
+The HSC system can be quite complex, and it can be very daunting for new students and parents.
 If you ever need some assistance with HSC studies or subject-specific help, KIS Academics tutors have a thorough understanding of their subjects and can assist in understanding curriculum requirements.
 Our private tutors are able to provide materials and teaching on how to prepare for HSC internal and external assessments.
 Learn about our HSC tutoring and book a free study skills consultation with a KIS Academics tutor.

 Written by KIS Academics Tutor and State Consultant for New South Wales (HSC), Emma Ashley.
 You can view Emma's profile here and request her as a tutor.